Kanban-Zai/kanban-zai-version-1.0/README.md

 ## IMPLEMENT

-To implement Kanban-Zai in your project all you need to do is formally adopt the Kanban-Zai core by creating a version repository including the version of Kanban-Zai core that you are adopting in the read me.
+To implement Kanban-Zai in your project all you need to do is formally adopt the [Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/core.md) by creating a github repository including the version of Kanban-Zai core that you are adopting in the read me.

 ## EXTEND